diyscif/diyscif/scif-thesis.md

 _limited_ resources effectively to defend against the most likely and serious attacks.

 The IC Tech Spec‐for ICD/ICS 705 [@ics-705-ts, p.
-20] bases its threat modelling
+20] bases its threat modeling
 on country-level threat ratings derived from the Department of State's (DoS) Security Environment Threat List (SETL).
 Specifically, the ICD establishes appropriate construction criteria based on the host country's SETL technical